 Trials are dynamic events and no two are the same, even on the same or similar issues between the same parties.
 To have a fair and accurate trial free of most types of evidence that can misdirect a court, there are four key rules of evidence parties and witnesses struggle to follow as sometimes they seem counter-intuitive.
 These are addressed in this blog post to help you put your best foot forward at trial.
 The first is hearsay.
 Unless the matter is what one “party” (not other witness) has ...

 In custody matters, the best interests of the children are paramount, and the process seeks to determine who shall have physical and/or legal custody of the minor children of the parties.
 However, the parents are the parties to a custody matter, not children, and in fact, children’s statements are generally hearsay, and not admissible in Court under the Rules of Evidence.
 So, how are children heard in the judicial system?
 There are several ways.
-There was a previous presumption ...
+There was a previous presumption that ...

 If you are a party or a witness to a legal matter, you may be called to the stand to testify.
 Many people are familiar with this generally, from TV shows and movies.
 Witnesses are generally sworn in, and then each side gets to ask them questions.
-Whether the Plaintiff of Defendant (criminal cases) or Petitioner or Respondent (Civil Cases) calls the particular witness determines which side gets to question first, meaning whichever side called them witness gets the ...
+Whether the Plaintiff of Defendant (criminal cases) or Petitioner or Respondent (Civil Cases) calls the particular witness determines which side gets to question first, meaning whichever side called them witness gets the first ...

 Once the appeal process has been started and the Court of Appeals takes jurisdiction of a matter from the lower court, new evidence or information from after the order being appealed may not generally be used in the Court of Appeals.
 But why?
 Facts and information underlying a case move in real time.
-For example, if child support is not paid by a parent on Friday, the other parent may know that same Friday ...
+For example, if child support is not paid by a parent on Friday, the other parent may know that same Friday that there ...

 January 9, 2014 / General Practice

 When a case goes to trial, the information gathering has been completed.
 Discovery may have been served and answered, depositions may have been taken, research has been done, and fact finding has been completed.
 But, how do you utilize the best information for trial?
 Here are three tips to help in information gathering and using information at trial.
-1) Tell your attorney the full story A trial ...
+1) Tell your attorney the full story A trial surprise can ...